last updated 22/02/2018

 For highway driving, you may be able to achieve around equal to the ADR figures – maybe slightly more, maybe slightly less, depending mainly on cruising speed.
 Apart from cruising speed, driving habits are less important for highway driving.
 Fuel consumption is dominated by speed.

-Before I get to the details of improving fuel economy, let me first give you the best way to save a butt load of fuel.
-It’s best for the environment, it’s best for your health, it’s best for your wallet.
+Before going into the details of improving fuel economy, let me first give you the best way to save a butt load of fuel.
+It’s best for the environment, it’s best for your health, it makes you live longer, it makes you happier and it’s best for your wallet.
 Avoid using your car.
-A car is designed to carry several people and their stuff hundreds of kilometers.
+A car is a several tonne machine designed to carry several people and their stuff hundreds of kilometers.
 What a ridiculous tool for the job of carrying one person on short commutes.
 Ride your bike!

 What Consumes Fuel?